 3. You should look at the aiming area and relate it to a spot on the edge of the target frame as you settle into a minimum arc of movement.
 Then shift the point of focus back to the rear sight before making a final point of focus on the front sight.
 This system is used to make absolutely sure the eyes are not focused somewhere between the front sight and the target.

-4. The shooter must never forget that once he attains final focus on the front sight he never again allows a focus shift until all five shots of the string have been fired.
+he never again allows a focus shift until all five shots of the string have been fired.
 To look at the target at any time during the string is inviting disaster.
 Trust your stance, position and grip to give your precise recovery and to maintain a minimum arc of movement within your aiming area.

-5. In rapid fire, the first shot should break soon after the target turns.
-It is not necessary to try to get the first shot to break while the target is turning but it should break within one second.
+necessary to try to get the first shot to break while the target is turning but it should break within one second.
 It is advisable to use the first motion of the target as the signal to apply positive, steadily increasing pressure on the trigger.
 The target's turning may sometimes produce a feeling of surprise and is accompanied by a momentary hesitation.
 This can cause a break in the shooter's composure and the firing of the first shot is delayed.
 By assuming a more determined attitude and stimulating your competitive aggressiveness you can overcome this problem.
 We suggest this approach: "When that target moves I am going to punch the 10 ring full of holes."
 You will be surprised at the effect this action has of eliminating any remaining doubts and at the resulting surge of confidence that it incurs.

-6. During recovery, reestablish sight alignment without a focus shift.
-This action is important because a focus shift during recovery will delay the reestablishment of sight alignment.
+important because a focus shift during recovery will delay the reestablishment of sight alignment.
 Approximately one-half second is needed between shots for this ill-advised operation and could total two full seconds of lost time.
 Successful rapid fire requires the use of ten full seconds for proper coordination and full control.

-7. If you allow your eyes to follow the pistol during recoil, you may inadvertently move your head out of its original position.
-Any head movement during firing will disrupt the relationship between the aiming eye and the front and rear sight alignment.
+relationship between the aiming eye and the front and rear sight alignment.
 Correction will require a wrist movement which only artificially corrects the error.
 Upon recovery from recoil of the succeeding shot, the same error is once again apparent and likewise needs correction.

 8. Reaffirm your determination to concentrate upon sight alignment the instant positive trigger pressure is resumed.
 Maintain your concentration on sight alignment until the pistol fires again.

-9. After the pistol fires it will be moved out of the normal hold area by the recoil of firing, and it must be recovered instantly to the position it occupied prior to the dislocating effects of recoil.
+firing, and it must be recovered instantly to the position it occupied prior to the dislocating effects of recoil.
 Recovery must be natural, uniform and quick.

 10. You must immediately reestablish a positive, steadily increasing pressure upon the trigger.
 This should occur shortly before recovery is complete and the minimum arc of movement reestablished.
 The increasing pressure should neither be stopped nor varied in rate until the weapon has again been discharged.
 As soon as the positive, constantly increasing trigger pressure has been reapplied, shift your attention from thoughts of trigger control to the problem of sight alignment, just as you did on the first shot of the string.

-11. The sights will be in near perfect alignment at the end of recovery, if the grip, control and head position are maintained.
-However, this ideal situation occurs only intermittently.
+11. The sights will be in near perfect alignment at the end of recovery, if the grip,

 12. Remind yourself that this technique, repeated for each shot, insures that continuity is established from one shot to the next.
 Assure yourself that you can deliver a successful string on the target with an absolute minimum of wasted thought and time by following this system.

-C. COMMON DEFICIENCIES IN CONTROL: A number of deficiencies peculiar to timed and rapid fire are:
+C. COMMON DEFICIENCIES IN CONTROL: A number of deficiencies peculiar to timed

-1. Follow through, applies to slow, timed and rapid fire and should not be confused with recovery.
+with recovery.
 Follow through is the attempt by the shooter to keep everything exactly as it was set up until after the round is on its way to the target.
 Lack of follow through is a breakdown of one or more of the factors set up by the shooter to control a good shot.
 For example, lack of follow through might be caused by a speed up of trigger pressure resulting in anticipation of recoil and a heeled shot at one o'clock.

 2. Recovery must be made quickly to allow time for aligning sights and positive trigger pressure.
 Recovering too slowly takes up excess time, alters the shooter's rhythm, and when he realizes that he has very little time left causes him to speed up his delivery rate.
 Each shot of a five shot string must be fired individually and uniformly, each one treated as a single shot.
 The shooter must see five distinct sight alignments.

-3. Grip: An incorrect grip will cause misalignment of the sights on recovery after each round is fired.
+each round is fired.
 This is corrected by carefully shifting the grip before the next string.
 Any tilting or turning movement of the head from its normal level position will cause the weapon to appear to recover either to the right or left of the bull's eye.
 Both of these errors may cause a delay in firing on the shooter's part in an effort to correct them, or break his concentration on sight alignment, losing valuable time and causing a loss of rhythm.
 All these factors add up to a poor string of five shots.
 Check out and dry fire the position and grip during the three minute preparation period just prior to the range officer's command "LOAD".

 4. Calling The Shot Group: Many shooters fail to remember each shot on the basis of five individual sight alignments and cannot call the shot group accurately.
 If the shot group call is made and the call and the group are not together, it is necessary to determine the case and apply positive correction.
 The weapon probably is not zeroed, the position was bad or the grip incorrect.
 If the shooter is sure of the zero of his weapon, then dry fire the position and grip before firing the next five shot string.

 5. Rhythm is absolutely essential.
 A common error in sustained fire is trying to make the first shot an X and thereby losing valuable time in getting the string started.
 When this happens, the shooter usually has poor rhythm and a bad string.
-When a determined shooter causes the first shot to be fired on time, this same determination brings about a continuous application of the fundamentals that assures a rate of fire that will complete the string on time.
+When a determined shooter

 7. Lack of A System: When a shooter has a system to follow it relieves his mind so that he can concentrate on performance.
 Care should be taken during the early stages of instructional practice to comply with each of the items on the worksheets.
-As the shooter becomes more capable, only the key items of preparation, shot sequence, shot analysis and positive correction are relevant.
-Methodical repetition of these essential steps will instill in the shooter good shooting habits that will enable him to repeat a good shooting performance.
-Further, the rapid fire worksheet will help the shooter form the habit of not overlooking any factor that will help his shooting.
+As the shooter

 9. Overeating during the shooting day has lowered may aggregates.
 The delicate edge that a shooter attains before a match can be completely shattered by one hearty repast.
 The minimum arc of movement is greatly increased by the pulsations of a heartbeat imprisoned between an overloaded stomach and a suet incased ribcage.